Thursday, November 19, 2015

 The start of my journey to Haiti.

-So, I met Troy and Tara and the Tribe through our mutual friend Aaron.
+So, I met Troy and Tara, and the Tribe through our mutual friend Aaron.
 I guess all this started years ago when Aaron asked me to go to Haiti.
-When Aaron asked me, I said no. My thoughts was that Haiti needs to figure things our on there own.
+When Aaron asked me, I said no. My thoughts were that Haiti needed to figure things out on its own.
 We need to fix our crap in the States first.
-We have enough starving kinds at home without trying to save the world.
+We have enough starving kids at home without trying to save the world.

 Have you ever had one of those conversations and when you get done you ask yourself… hum….
 What the heck did I just do?
 This was one of those times.
 So, I come to Haiti.
-It was the end of the year (Ocotober I think) of 09.
-Months before the quake.
+It was the end of the year (October I think) of 09, months before the quake.

 Somewhere between then (1.5 years ago) and now….
 I fell in love.
 Not with a nation… but with a family.
-During the months following the earthquake the Livesay family (aka Tribe) moved to the States for a while working on some adoption issues, I got to know them at least from a distance.
-One night specifically when they talked at the Stone (my church) I impacted.
+During the months following the earthquake, the Livesay family (aka Tribe) moved to the States for a while to work on some adoption issues, I got to know them at least from a distance.
+One night specifically when they talked at the Stone (my church) I was impacted.
 How God can use a couple for greatness who has a history of imperfection in the Kingdom was…. attractive.
-Those that know me know that I have done my share of ministry over they years.
+Those who know me know that I have done my share of ministry over the years.
 Teaching, home groups, revivals, road tours, worship school, Saturday night church, camp ministry.
 All this done… but all this done solo.
 I have yet to experience what this couple experienced.
 I witnessed a testimony from a couple that God had put together and it was beautiful.

 Love God… Love others.